arrow-kt/arrow-website/content/docs/learn/coroutines/suspendapp/kafka.md

 Imagine the application getting stopped after 4,5 seconds, either by _Ctrl+C_ or K8S or another type of containerization.
-We could've processed thousands, or tens of thousands of events.
+We could've processed thousands, or tens of thousands of events by that time.
 If we don't commit these offsets before shutting down we'd have to re-process all the events.

 We can easily prevent this with SuspendApp, and [kotlin-kafka](https://github.com/nomisRev/kotlin-kafka)